The UCS Science Protection Project

 How it works

-Federal employees, contractors, or anyone with knowledge of a situation whereby science may be being inappropriately subjected to political influence may seek advice by contacting attorneys through a variety of confidential means, including electronically, over the phone, in person, and via postal mail (described more fully below).
-While maintaining attorney-client privilege, the attorneys may consult with experts at UCS and strategize various courses of action.
+Federal employees, contractors, or anyone with knowledge of a situation whereby science may be being inappropriately subjected to political influence may seek advice by contacting UCS through a variety of means, including electronically, over the phone, in person, and via postal mail (described more fully above).

 What we’re looking for